 Your coronary arteries play a vital role in keeping your heart healthy.
 But in some people, the coronary arteries can become narrowed or blocked because fatty deposits, called atheroma, have built up within the artery walls.

-This treatment helps improve the blood supply to your heart muscle by widening narrowed coronary arteries and inserting a small tube called a stent.
+Coronary angioplasty helps improve the blood supply to your heart muscle by widening narrowed coronary arteries and allowing blood to flow through again.